Where are Functional Mushrooms Grown?

 If this is hard to believe, here's what the USDA says.

-The U.S. Department of Agriculture releases reports every year on the production and sales of various agricultural crops; mushrooms being one of them.
+The U.S. Department of Agriculture releases reports every year on the production and sales of various agricultural crops, including mushrooms.

-They break it down into different categories like location, mushroom type, organic, etc.
+They break it down into location, mushroom type, organic, etc.

 • The button mushroom (Agaricus bisporus) accounts for 97% of this.

-• Specialty mushrooms (non-button mushroom) account for the other 3%.
+• Specialty mushrooms (non-button mushrooms) account for the other 3%.

-• Organic mushrooms are 14% of production with 83% of this being the button mushroom.
+• Organic mushrooms account for 22% of production, with 82% of this being the button mushrooms.

 Specialty mushroom estimates represent growers who have at least 200 natural wood logs in production or some commercial indoor growing area, and $200 in sales.

-While the U.S. grew 27 million pounds of specialty mushrooms, footnote #3 says: "Virtually all specialty mushrooms sales are for fresh market"
+While the U.S. grew 23 million pounds of specialty mushrooms, footnote #3 says: "Virtually all specialty mushroom sales are for fresh market."

-The USDA is saying that there is basically no specially mushrooms being grown that are being used by anything other than the fresh market (ie. None of these mushrooms are being used for supplements).
+The USDA says that no specialty mushrooms are being grown or used by anything other than the fresh market (i.e., None of these mushrooms are being used for supplements).

-This confirms my statements above about it being too expensive to grow medicinal mushrooms for use in supplements in the U.S. or North America for that matter.
+This confirms the statements above about it being too expensive to grow functional mushrooms for use in supplements in the U.S. or North America, for that matter.

 The Alternative to Mushrooms

-But you can find so-called medicinal "mushroom" supplements claiming to be U.S. grown.
+But you can find so-called functional "mushroom" supplements claiming to be US-grown.

-Medicinal mushroom supplements and ingredients that are claiming things like "US Grown" almost always do not contain any mushrooms.
-As you've seen above, it is too expensive.
+Functional mushroom supplements and ingredients that claim to be "US Grown" almost always do not contain mushrooms.
+As you've seen above, they are too expensive.

-But if it's too expensive to grow them then what is it?
+But if it's too expensive to grow them, what is it?

 The main suppliers of U.S Grown "mushroom" ingredients are actually selling myceliated grain and not mushrooms.
-If you're a mushroom grower, you will recognize this product as grain spawn.
+You will recognize this product as grain spawn if you're a mushroom grower.
 It is the seed used to start the process of growing mushrooms.

-Myceliated grain is sterilized grain that has been inoculated with the mycelium of a fungal species like shiitake.
-The shiitake mycelium will then begin to grow out on the grain and in 30-60 days it will be dried, powdered and sold as a "mushroom" ingredient grain and all even though it contains no mushrooms.
+Myceliated grain is sterilized grain that has been inoculated with the mycelium of a fungal species like shiitake, reishi, lion's mane, turkey tail, etc. The shiitake mycelium will then begin to grow out on the grain, and in 30-60 days, it will be dried, powdered and sold as a "mushroom" ingredient grain even though it contains no mushrooms.

-It is very cheap to produce and hence economical for use in supplements.
+It is very cheap to produce and economical for supplement use.

 Cultivated mushroom production in China and selected regions of the world, 2013 (billion kg)